berrysauce/altar/README.md

 > As Altar always generates the same image based on your input, it's recommendet to use the CDN endpoint for better performance.

 > [!WARNING]
 > Altar is just a small project, therefore security cannot always be guaranteed.
-We recommend to only pass on usernames or unique identifiers to Altar, which do not include or grant access to personal information.
+It's only recommended to pass on usernames or unique identifiers to Altar, which do not include or grant access to personal information.

 ### Settings